Les Ramoneurs, from Pilote #426

-Comic strip by Gilliam with a reference to an ad campaign of Quick Flit insecticide, that was created by Dr Seuss
+Comic strip by Gilliam with a reference to an ad campaign of Quick Flit insecticide, which was created by Dr Seuss

 Besides his Python activities Gilliam started a new career as a live-action film director.
 His first picture, 'Jabberwocky' (1977), was loosely based on Lewis Carroll's work and John Tenniel's illustrations, but had otherwise little to do with it.
 This medieval farce was a jumbled mess and failed at the box office.
 In some countries it was unjustly promoted as a sequel to 'Monty Python and the Holy Grail', because of its medieval setting and since Gilliam and Michael Palin appear in it.
 'Time Bandits' (1981), a time travel movie from a child's perspective, had a much more professional look.
 Even the visual effects were more striking.
 It became a succes at the box office and still enjoys a cult following to this day.
 The film was also adapted into a comic book by Steve Parkhouse.
 Universal offered Gilliam a million dollar contract for his next project, which became the Orwellian dystopia 'Brazil' (1985).
 The film was a brilliant satire on bureaucracy and our rules-obsessed society.
 Thanks to the higher budget Gilliam's vision was allowed to blossom like never before.
 Unfortunately the director spent too much money on the project.
 Executives were worried, especially after watching the picture and noticing it was grim and dark.
-They refused to bring the picture out, but Gilliam revenged himself by showing his own cut to enthusiastic audiences.
-Eventually Universal brought out their version, but without much promotion and only in a drastically altered version, with an obligatory "happy end".
+They refused to bring it out, but Gilliam took revenge by showing his own cut to enthusiastic audiences.
+This forced Universal to release 'Brazil' anyway, but only in a severely altered version with an obligatory "happy end".
 They also refused to properly advertise it, which caused its failure at the box office.
 Nevertheless it did gain a cult following afterwards.
 Frank Zappa and Harlan Ellison named it their favorite movie of all time and many viewers and critics agree it's easily Gilliam's best picture.
 Beb-Deum's comic book 'Bürocratika' (1987) was strongly inspired by it.

 Gilliam is still highly regarded in fantasy, comic book and animation circles.
 He has been called a forerunner of the 'steampunk' movement, by combining pre-20th century historical imagery with industrial technology.
 His style is so difficult to describe that it inspired its own eponym: 'Gilliamesque'.
 The man contributed to many documentaries, among about Spike Milligan ('The Unseen Spike Milligan', 2005), Mel Blanc ('Mel Blanc: The Man of a Thousand Voices', 2008), Bill Plympton ('Adventures in Plymptoons!', 2011), Ray Harryhausen ('Ray Harryhausen: Special Effects Titan', 2011), Ken Russell ('Ken Russell: A Bit of a Devil', 2012), Karel Zeman ('Film Adventurer Karel Zeman', 2015), Nick Park ('A Grand Night In: The Story of Aardman', 2015), Laurie Lipton ('Love Bite: Laurie Lipton and Her Disturbing Black & White Drawings', 2016) and Edward Gorey ('The Last Day of Edward Gorey').
-In 1994 he provided the liner notes to the 1995 compilation C.D.
-'Strictly Commercial.
+He provided the liner notes to the 1995 compilation CD 'Strictly Commercial.
 The Best of Frank Zappa' and in 2011 he wrote the foreword to Paul Gravett's book '1001 Comics You Should Read Before You Die'.
 In 1993 he and all six members of Monty Python each had an asteroid named after them.